crocs-muni/tpmscan-artifact/analysis/perf/README.md

       psql -d "$TPM_DB_URL" -1 -f sql/view-setup.sql
       ```

-9. (Optional) If you created table partitions, you re-partition the data
+9. (Optional) If you created table partitions, re-partition the data
     using `scripts/partition.pl`.

 10. Finally, create graphs and data clusters from the paper.
 A convenience